YinHK-gameDev/unity-learn/user interface/UI Toolkit/C# scripts/README.md

 ```

 ### Use Addressables
-The **Addressables** system provides tools and scripts to organize and package content for your application and an API to load and release assets at runtime.
+The **Addressables** system provides tools and scripts to organize and package content for your application and an API to load and release assets at **runtime**.

-You can use UXML and USS assets with the** Addressable** system.
+You can use UXML and USS assets with the **Addressable** system.

-For information about how to set up Addressables for any assets in Unity,
+For information about how to set up **Addressables** for any assets in Unity,

 https://docs.unity3d.com/Packages/com.unity.addressables@1.19/manual/AddressableAssetsGettingStarted.html \
 https://docs.unity3d.com/Packages/com.unity.addressables@2.0/manual/index.html